Applying for a transfer

 Residents who want to move but do not have a high priority on a transfer list, can try to exchange (swap) their home with another resident wanting to do the same.
 This can be one of our residents or a resident from the council or another housing association.
 Permission to do so must be sought from both landlords and granted in writing.

-Please note that your personal contact details will be publicly available.
+What happens next?
 Once you have identified a suitable property, you will be required to fill in a Mutual Exchange request form and to return it to us as soon as possible.
+Please contact our Customer Service Team for a copy of the form and for advice on the procedures involved.

 We will only refuse to grant consent to a mutual exchange under at least one of the grounds of the Housing Act 1985 and amendments of 2004.
 The main reasons for refusing permission are if: